 Feb.
 8: 7:00pm

-The team needs four witnesses each practice, so we need your help.
-Please contact Carly Harvey at firstname.lastname@example.org if you are willing to be a witness or have any questions.
+Please contact Carly Harvey at firstname.lastname@example.org if you are willing to volunteer or have any questions.
+Thank you.